 With respect to cost, I sort to find out exactly how much it cost to have a comprehensive abortion, the response was rather surprising.
 “It depends on the age of the pregnancy, the higher the pregnancy, the higher the price.
 Sometimes, when the medical staff takes a look at the situation, they could even ask the client to go free.
 When they listen to the story behind the incident and the client can’t afford to pay, they ask you to go free” When pushed to mention a figure, she said, “it’s between GHC 30.00 to GHC 50.00”

-I took time to visit the Municipal Director for a confirmation of the cost and he did not miss words.
+I took the time to visit the Municipal Director for a confirmation of the cost and he did not miss words.
 Looking very stern, Dr. L. K. Senaya hit the nail on the head, “it is not more than GHC 50.00.
-That is the directive from the Regional office, when a person walks in to have an abortion, it means we as an institution have failed in the family planning campaign and we should find a way of doing it safely otherwise she would somewhere and die, and we want to reduce maternal mortality.
+That is the directive from the Regional office when a person walks in to have an abortion, it means we as an institution have failed in the family planning campaign and we should find a way of doing it safely otherwise she would somewhere and die, and we want to reduce maternal mortality.
 It is called comprehensive abortion.”

-I asked how come the price is not more than that, contrary the perception among many youth, he come strong with this explanation “look, if a woman or lady does not want a pregnancy and we don’t help her, she would go somewhere and try aborting it and if there are complications, she would be brought to us and we would have to do the dirty work, she could die.
+I asked how come the price is not more than that, contrary the perception among many youths, he come strong with this explanation “look, if a woman or lady does not want a pregnancy and we don’t help her, she would go somewhere and try aborting it and if there are complications, she would be brought to us and we would have to do the dirty work, she could die.
 We should not create a financial barrier”

-Dr Senaya however added that if a person came to the hospital with a complication from the house, it falls in a class of its own and may attract a different cost.
+Dr. Senaya, however, added that if a person came to the hospital with a complication from the house, it falls in a class of its own and may attract a different cost.

 UNSAFE ABORTION | Advice to youth